Brittanya Razavi Puts On A Twerking Show At Walmart In Leopard-Print Bodysuit

 The bodysuit featured a leopard-print design, with long pants and a halter-like top.
 Thanks to the model’s curvy figure, the bodysuit didn’t exactly cover all of her chest.
 In fact, her sideboob peeked through for a moment.

 She wore her hair up in a half-up, half-down hairstyle featuring two, high pigtails.
-Brittanya gave plenty of flirty looks, and even spanked herself at the end of the clip.
+Brittanya gave plenty of flirty looks and even spanked herself at the end of the clip.

 Parts of the clip were slowed down for maximum effect, and it has so far been very popular, amassing over 1.5 million views in the past five days.

-Fans left a variety of compliments and reactions in the comments section, with plenty of people making jokes about the lady in the beginning of the video.
+Fans left a variety of compliments and reactions in the comments section, with plenty of people making jokes about the lady at the beginning of the video.
 Since the clip slowed down and zoomed in on the bystander, it’s not a huge surprise that people had lots to say about the stranger.

 “She was BIG mad, trying to ruin our video,” joked a fan.

 “That lady was really annoyed!
-I love how you you are not phased,” said another fan.
+I love how you are not phased,” said another fan.

 Other fans commented on the location of the video.